Ugone della Volta

 Ugone della Volta was the second Archbishop of Genoa from 1163 to 1188 after Siro de' Porcello.
 He was a peacemaker in the city of Genoa, mediating between the various factions and families at a time when it was growing into a Mediterranean power.

 In 1179, he was accompanied by Nuvolone Alberici to the Third Lateran Council in Rome.

-In 1180, he consecrated the church of San Torpete and, in 1184, he created the abbey of Borzone in Borzonasca and donated it the Benedictines of Marseilles.
+In 1180, he consecrated the church of San Torpete and, in 1184, he created the abbey of Borzone in Borzonasca and donated it the Benedictines of Marseille.